logo

 Abstract

-This paper reports a method for upcycling depolluted, dismantled, and shredded end-of-life vehicle waste plastic into flash graphene using flash Joule heating.
-The process requires no plastic separation or sorting and uses no solvents or water.
-The resulting graphene is used as a reinforcing agent in automotive polyurethane foam composites, improving tensile strength and low-frequency noise absorption.
-The study demonstrates process continuity by upcycling the foam composite back into flash graphene.
-A prospective life cycle assessment suggests that this method may offer lower cumulative energy demand, water use, and global warming potential compared to traditional graphene synthesis.
+Responsible disposal of vehicles at the end of life is a pressing environmental concern.
+In particular, waste plastic forms the largest proportion of non-recycled waste material from light-duty vehicles, and often ends up in a landfill.
+Here we report the upcycling of depolluted, dismantled and shredded end-of-life waste plastic into flash graphene using flash Joule heating.
+The synthetic process requires no separation or sorting of plastics and uses no solvents or water.
+We demonstrate the practical value of the graphene as a re-inforcing agent in automotive polyurethane foam composite, where its introduction leads to improved tensile strength and low frequency noise absorption properties.
+We demonstrate process continuity by upcycling the resulting foam composite back into equal-quality flash graphene.
+A prospective cradle-to-gate life cycle assessment suggests that our method may afford lower cumulative energy demand and water use, and a decrease in global warming potential compared to traditional graphene synthesis methods.

 Publisher